-Jihadists of the Islamic State, strengthened by their participation in Syria’s civil war and allied with other Sunni militias, claimed control of the Iraqi city Fallujah in January.
+Jihadists of the Islamic State, strengthened by their participation in Syria’s civil war and allied with other Sunni militias, claimed control of the Iraqi city Fallujah in January 2014.
 In June the group began conquering additional terrain in Iraq and Syria, capturing territory roughly the size of the U.K., threatening Baghdad and provoking the U.S. to launch a military coalition to defeat it.
 Extreme in its interpretation of Islamic law, Islamic State is far outside Iraq’s Sunni mainstream.
 Yet some residents welcomed the group as an alternative to the central government, widely regarded among Sunnis as oppressive.
 Iraq’s other factions mobilized in response.
 Shiite militias from the south, ubiquitous and violent during the U.S. occupation, were reactivated.
 The Kurdish armed force, the Peshmerga, seized control of Kirkuk, an oil-rich city over which the Kurds have long fought the central government.
-And Kurdish leaders announced plans to hold an independence referendum.
+Kurdish leaders vowed to hold an independence referendum, once they could focus on something other than fighting Islamic State.
 Of Iraq’s 35 million people, 55 percent are Shiite Arabs, 19 percent are Sunni Arabs and 21 percent are Kurds.

 As a senator in 2006, Vice President Joe Biden proposed splitting Iraq into three regions, each responsible for domestic laws and internal security (the central government would manage border defense, foreign affairs and oil revenue).
 Some foreign affairs specialists agreed, with a few suggesting moving toward three separate states.
 Either approach would be messy, which explains why the U.S. has insisted on a central government that can unite the factions.
 What would be done in a split nation about mixed-population cities, notably Baghdad?
 Biden proposed making the capital a federal city and protecting the other cities with an international police force.
 What countries would volunteer for that kind of duty today?
 Economic viability for the Sunni area is another challenge.
 Iraq’s government derives 97 percent of its revenue from oil, and most of the production is in Shiite areas.
 The Kurds are developing their reserves, but the Sunnis have few.
 Dividing Iraq could also fuel sectarian conflicts in other Middle Eastern countries.